eons-dev/ebbs/README.md

     def Build(this):
         #DO STUFF!
 ```
-That file can then go in a "./ebbs/" or "./eons/" directory, perhaps within your project repository or on infrastructure.tech!
+That file can then go in a "./ebbs/" or "./eons/" directory, perhaps within your project repository or on [infrastructure.tech](https://infrastructure.tech)!
-ebbs can then be invoked with something like: `ebbs -b my_build ./build --my_required_arg my-value`, which will run your Build method from "./build" (NOTE: "build" does not work with the "py" Builder, use "generated" or literally anything else instead).
+ebbs can then be invoked with something like: `ebbs -b my_build --my_required_arg my-value`, which will run your Builder in the current path!

 Also note the "--" preceding "--my_required_arg", which evaluates to just "my_required_arg" (without the "--") once in the Builder.
 This is done for convenience of both command line syntax and python code.